-Statement of Director's Responsibilities for the Year Ended 31st December 2020
+Statement of Directors' Responsibilities for the Year Ended 31st December 2021

-The director is responsible for preparing the Report of the Director and financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Report of the Directors and financial statements in accordance with applicable law and regulations.

-Company law requires the director to prepare financial statements for each financial year.
-Under that law the director has elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
-Under company law the director must not approve the financial statements unless he is satisfied that he gives a true and fair view of the state of affairs of the company and of the profit and loss of the company for that period.
+Company law requires the directors to prepare financial statements for each financial year.
+Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
+Under company law the directors must not approve the financial statements unless he is satisfied that he gives a true and fair view of the state of affairs of the company and of the profit and loss of the company for that period.

-In preparing those financial statements, the director is required to:
+In preparing those financial statements, the directors are required to: